spanishgum/dotfiles/.name/README.md

 #### namefetch.sh
 print to the screen the contents of art.txt, a soft link to an art file.

-#### playname.sh
+#### playname.sh dir
-loop through art/*.art files, printing ones that can fit on the screen, centered.
+loop through $1/*.art files, printing ones that can fit on the screen, centered.

 #### getart.py